ibrijeshpatel/Sharpener_Backend/README.md

-# Sharpener_Backend
+# Learn_Backend

-Work Hard and try to get Job ASAP
+Work Hard and try to figureout how backend code work